neurodata/treeple/DEVELOPING.md

 # Building the project from source

-We leverage meson to build scikit-tree from source.
+We leverage meson to build treeple from source.
 We utilize a CLI tool, called [spin](https://github.com/scientific-python/spin), which wraps certain meson commands to make building easier.

 For example, the following command will build the project completely from scratch